HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 - `target`: (default `'standard'`) either `'unchanged'`, `'noPrefixes'`, `'standard'` or `'base'`.
 How much should the unit be simplified?
 It can turn `mbar` into `bar`, `Pa` or `kg / m * s^2`.
 Quantities are adjusted accordingly.
 - `combine`: (default `true`) should `m * m^2` be combined into `m^3`?
 - `sort`: (default `true`) should units be sorted in the default way?
-- `simplifyFloat`: (default `true`) should the display power of the `Float` part be set to `undefined` to allow for intelligent displaying?
+- `simplifyPrecisionNumber`: (default `true`) should the display power of the `PrecisionNumber` part be set to `undefined` to allow for intelligent displaying?

 ## Comparison

-To compare `FloatUnit` objects, we separately compare `Float` and `Unit` objects.
+To compare `FloatUnit` objects, we separately compare `PrecisionNumber` and `Unit` objects.
 As is the case with these classes too, there are two functions.

 - `equals(otherFloatUnit, equalityOptions)`: checks for equality and returns `true`/`false`.
 - `checkEquality(otherFloatUnit, equalityOptions)`: gives a report (as an object) with data on equality and which checks failed/passed.